rage/programming-23/data/part-10/2-access-modifiers.md

     def find_notes(self, search_term):
         found = []
         # the attribute __notes is private
-        # the derived class can't access it
+        # the derived class can't access it directly
         for note in self.__notes:
             if search_term in note:
                 found.append(note)